graycoreio/daffodil/libs/design/guides/theming/installation.md

 }
 ```

-### Import the SASS stylesheets in to your project's global stylesheet
+### Import the SASS stylesheets into your project's global stylesheet
 To make all of Daffodil's SASS styling utilities easily available, add the following code to your project's global stylesheet (typically `src/styles.scss`):

 ```